CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 Local modifications
 --------------------------

-Scripts and files can be changed in the case directory and then built from there, without changing them in your main directory.
+Scripts and other case settings can be changed manually in the case directory and used.
+Source code can be modified in the main sandbox.
+When changes are made, the code should be rebuilt before being resubmitted.
+It is always recommended that users modify the scripts and input settings in the case directory, NOT the run directory.

-You also can directly modify the namelist files (**icepack\_in**) in the run directory and run the code by submitting the executable **icepack** directly.
-Beware that any changes made in the run directory will be overwritten if scripts are later run from the case directory.
+In general, files in the run directory are overwritten by versions in the case directory when the model is built, submitted, and run.

 Forcing data
 ------------